 African Savanna

-In this zoo section, you will find many of the animals you will see in traditional zoos, with a few fun exceptions.
+In section of the Honolulu Zoo, you will find many of the animals you will see in traditional zoos, with a few fun exceptions.
 Here are some animals to explore in the African Savanna section:

-• Hippo: The hippos are in an enclosed section where you can look and see.
+- Hippo: The hippos are enclosed in a section where you can look and see them.
 When we went, he was right up against the glass!

-• Giraffes: There is a fun giraffe sculpture to take pictures at too!
+- Giraffes: There is a fun giraffe sculpture to take pictures of, too!

-This was our favorite section of the zoo and where we spent the majority of our time.
+This was our favorite section of the zoo, where we spent the majority of our time.
+This area also highlights the conservation of our endangered animals, ensuring species at risk of becoming extinct in its former habitats are protected in a controlled environment.

 Arusha Town

-The last main section of the zoo is Arusha Town.
+The last main section of the Honolulu Zoo is Arusha Town.
 Here is where you will see a lion, along with:

 Compared to the other sections, this one was smaller and went pretty fast.
 A lot of these animals slept during the day, so we couldn’t see very much.